History of institutions for deaf education

 The establishment of schools and institutions specializing in deaf education has a history spanning back across multiple centuries.
 They utilized a variety of instructional approaches and philosophies.
 The manner in which the language barrier is handled between the hearing and the deaf remains a topic of great controversy.
-Many of the early establishments of formalized education for the deaf are currently acknowledged for the influence they've contributed to the development and standards of deaf education today.
+Many of the early establishments of formalized education for the deaf are currently acknowledged for their influence on the development and standards of deaf education today.

 France: 1760 – National Institute for Deaf-Mutes

 Abbé Charles-Michel de l'Épée.

 Charles-Michel de l'Épée

 Charles-Michel de l'Épée (1712-1789), also known as the Abbé de l'Épée, was a philanthropic Catholic priest known for founding the first free public school for the deaf.
 He is commonly referred to by the monikers "Father of the Deaf" and "Father of Sign Language".
 The historical reality is that he learned the already existing sign language from his early deaf pupils and converted it into a form he found preferable for use in educational methods.